TritonVM/triton-vm/specification/arithmetization.md

 1. The result of adding `st0` to `st3` is moved into `st0`.
 1. The result of adding `st1` to `st4` is moved into `st1`.
 1. The result of adding `st2` to `st5` is moved into `st2`.
-1. Register `st3` does not change.
-1. Register `st4` does not change.
+1. The stack element in `st4` does not change.
-1. Register `st5` does not change.
+1. The stack element in `st5` does not change.
-1. Register `st6` does not change.
+1. The stack element in `st6` does not change.
-1. Register `st7` does not change.
+1. The stack element in `st7` does not change.
+1. The stack element in `st8` does not change.
+1. The stack element in `st9` does not change.
+1. The stack element in `st10` does not change.
+1. The stack element in `st11` does not change.
+1. The stack element in `st12` does not change.
+1. The stack element in `st13` does not change.
+1. The stack element in `st14` does not change.
+1. The stack element in `st15` does not change.
+1. The top of the OpStack underflow, i.e., `osv`, does not change.
+1. The OpStack pointer does not change.

 ##### Polynomials